wjmoss/BCDint/README.md

 - **`ML_deg`**: Mathematica code for computing maximum likelihood degrees:
   - One for **observational data** only
   - One for **observational + interventional data**

+## Notes
+- Not a package; just standalone scripts
+- No installation required
+- Dependencies: base R and Mathematica only